Company Details

 Adams were major manufacturers of high-quality hand and reflex cameras until the First World War period, from then their product range stagnated though their cameras were still built to a very high standard.
 They also sold field cameras that may have been bought-in.

 A visit to the factory by the BJP in 1896 remarks on the use of machinery to automate the production of regular parts.
 At that time the factory occupied two floors at Bunhill Row.
-In 1893 the firm's annual outing included 48 people, presumably mostly employees.
+In 1893 the firm's annual outing included 48 people, in 1894 54 attended the outing described as working at the two shops and the factory at Aldersgate buildings.

-Benjamin Foulkes Winks (b.1861, d.1929) was a patentee along with A.L.
+was probably a manager at Adams & Co. and a patentee along with A.L.
 Adams of a twin lens reflex.
 In 1900 he was elected a member of the RPS.
 In the mid 1900s he was living at Spencer Rd.
 Wealdstone and later in Ealing.
 His name is sometimes written with a hyphen between Foulkes Winks, at other times not.
 Foulkes was originally a forename.

 Henry Hill, co-patentee with Adams on four patents, was briefly in partnership with Adams.